1.2: Experiment_602_Empirical Formula of MgO 1_4_2

 - Determine the empirical formula of magnesium oxide.

-- Calculate the mass of oxygen using weighing-by-difference.
+- Calculate the mass of oxygen using the weighing-by-difference method.

-- Calculate the mole of a sample from its mass.
+- Calculate the moles of a sample from its mass.

 In this experiment, students will conduct the reaction between magnesium and oxygen gas.
-Students will determine the mass of magnesium sample before and after the reaction, and the mass of magnesium and oxygen in the product.
-Students will learn how to convert mass to mole of a given sample and determine empirical formula of a substance from mass and mole data.
+Students will determine the mass of the magnesium sample before and after the reaction, as well as the mass of magnesium and oxygen in the product.
+Students will learn how to convert mass to moles of a given sample and determine the empirical formula of a substance from mass and mole data.

 Section 2: Safety Precautions and Waste Disposal